Historical Chart Gallery

 Accessing the Gallery

-You can access the Historical Chart Gallery from either the “Control Center” area of the Members Dashboard, or the “Additional Tools & Reports” section of the Free Charts page.
+You can access the Historical Chart Gallery from either the “Member Tools” area of Your Dashboard, or the “Additional Tools & Reports” section of the Charts & Tools page.

 Parts of the Historical Chart Gallery